 - Google PageSpeed Insights score does not reflect SEO ranking

-- The score does not affect the Google’s Search crawler
+- The score does not affect the Google Search crawler

 - Google PageSpeed Insights does not measure actual speed, but rather analyzes content and grades webpages according to tagging best practices

-- We recommend analyzing your page performance with additional tools (e.g. Pingdom, Test and GTmetrix).
+- We recommend analyzing your page performance with additional tools (such as Pingdom, Test, and GTmetrix).

 Can I use Dynamic Yield without the client script?

 Yes.
 In 2019, Dynamic Yield launched its server-side API.
-This allows you to leverage Dynamic Yield core capabilities (behavioral targeting, testing and recommendations) through the server-side.
+This enables you to use Dynamic Yield core capabilities (behavioral targeting, testing, and recommendations) through the server side.
 It means there is no flicker and you have full control of the loading time.
-However, it requires more effort from your developers (e.g. building the variations in your CMS).
-Learn more about Dynamic Yield's personalization API.
+However, it requires more effort from your developers (like building the variations in your CMS).
+Learn more about the Dynamic Yield Personalization API.